railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_profiling.rst

 Using profiles effectively
 ---------------------------

 To use the profiling system you'll need to install Open ERP's \ ``crm_profiling``\   module.
-It's not part of the core Open ERP system in version 4.2.2 so you have to download it separately.
+It's part of the core Open ERP system in version 5.0.0 so you don't have to download it separately from ``addons-extra``.

 Once the module is installed you can create a list of questions and the possible responses through the menu  *CRM & SRM > Configuration > Segmentation > Questions* .